-Charlie Dudley is in his fourth year as UTSA's director of strength & conditioning where he oversees the strength training of the Roadrunners' 17 intercollegiate sports.
+Charlie Dudley was hired in September 2010 as UTSA's director of strength & conditioning, where he oversees the strength training of the Roadrunners' 17 intercollegiate sports.

 Dudley came to UTSA from Southeastern Louisiana, where he served as Director of Sports Performance.
 Prior to his tenure in Hammond, he was an assistant strength & conditioning coach at Kansas.

 The Tulsa, Okla., native spent 10 years as the head strength & conditioning coach at Southern Mississippi, where he oversaw strength & conditioning programs for all 16 sports.
 He directed, instructed and oversaw one full-time and two graduate assistant coaches and several interns.
 He also was responsible for the design of Southern Miss’ state-of-the-art strength training facility, a $300,000 project located in the Southern Miss Athletic Center.